Lyme Tinnitus and Ear Fullness: Causes and Why It Won’t Stop

 Can Lyme disease cause tinnitus?

 Yes.
-Lyme disease can affect nerve pathways and immune signaling, leading to ringing or buzzing in the ears.
+Lyme disease may affect nerve pathways and autonomic regulation, leading to ringing, buzzing, or sound distortion.

 Why do my ears feel full with Lyme disease?

-Ear fullness is usually related to autonomic and neurologic dysfunction rather than a true blockage.
+Ear fullness in Lyme disease is often related to neurologic and autonomic dysfunction rather than a true blockage or fluid buildup.

 Dr. Daniel Cameron, MD, MPH